cpjobling/eg-150-textbook/lti_systems/lti2.md

 +++ {"slideshow": {"slide_type": "subslide"}}

-Combining the definition of a causal signal with a causal system, when the input $x(t)$ is causal, the output of a causal continuous-time LTI system is given by
+Combining the definition of a *causal signal* with a *causal system*, when the input $x(t)$ is causal, the output of a causal continuous-time LTI system is given by

 $$y(t) = \int_{0}^{t}h(\tau)x(t-\tau)\,d\tau =  \int_{0}^{t}x(\tau)h(t-\tau)\,d\tau$$